abhijeetsingh1704/AcetoScan/README.md

 ## Installation

-For installation run the following command in terminal, this will `INSTALL` all dependencies (if unavailable) and download the reference database from acetobase website.
+For installation run the following command in terminal, this will check all dependencies and download the reference database from acetobase website.
 ```
 $ chmod +x install_linux.sh OR install_mac.sh